 How are Incoming Journey Ambassadors hosted?

 A. Home hosts.
-The JC assures that each incoming ambassador is assigned a home host from our club.
+The Host Coordinator assures that each incoming ambassador is assigned a home host from our club.
 That host invites the ambassador to be part of his/her household for the entire time of the journey in Greater Des Moines.
 Hosts provide breakfasts and meals not included as part of a club event, sleeping accommodations, and transportation to the scheduled events for that week.
 Throughout the week a natural camaraderie between host and ambassador evolves.

 Home hosts usually initiate correspondence with their newly assigned ambassadors as soon as the 'match' is known.
 Some friendships last years after the journey is completed.

 B. Day hosts.
 This is an opportunity for someone who wants to participate in the journey but is unable to home host.
 These members volunteer to escort an ambassador for a day, or part of a day, to a scheduled activity, or to entertain them on a 'free day’.
 This allows the home host to tend to other appointments, prepare dinner, etc.

 C. Small dinner hosts.
 This is another way for a club member to participate in the journey without home or day hosting.
 This individual offers to prepare and serve a meal for the home host and the ambassadors.
 Other club members or members of the community may be invited to join this group.